aharonium/opensiddur.org/posts/posts/the-other-side-of-the-sea-a-haggadah-for-fighting-modern-day-slavery-by-truah-the-rabbinic-call-for-human-rights_(truah_2015-03-21).html.md

 <ol>
 <li>Why might a shepherd be inclined to say a simpler, shorter form of this blessing?</p></li>
 <li><p>Later authorities added the phrase “Sovereign of the World” to Benjamin’s original prayer.
 In the context of slavery and freedom, why does it matter that every blessing remind us that God is the ultimate Sovereign?
-How does our sense of the sacred or the Divine inspire our actions to build a world of chesed, lovingkindness?</p></li>
+How does our sense of the sacred or the Divine inspire our actions to build a world of ḥesed, lovingkindness?</p></li>
 </ol>

 <p><em>Bless and drink the third cup. </em>